Harnessing the power of Natural Passive Immunity

 The simplest form of MD is the bacterial infection involved in Traveler's Diarrhea, where an overgrowth of usually E. Coli bacteria produces a toxin that causes inflammation, resulting in digestive upset and diarrhea.

 With Immunade, we hypothesize that many health disorders are caused by Microbiome Dysbiosis.
-If we can prevent this bad bug overgrowth, we can prevent the disorder.
-And since our individual gut microbiomes are only 10-30% the same, maybe we'll only have success with that portion of the population.
-A breakthrough if the disorder in question is life threatening.
+If we can stop this bad bug overgrowth, we can stop the disorder.

 For more information please see www.immunade.com